 Jacob Willette is a Senior at Baxter Academy.
 He hopes to graduate at the end of this year and study Aerospace engineering at a polytechnic institute in the North East or Florida.
 Jake has a passion for engineering and specifically for CAD.
 At the end of his junior year, he received his CSWP (Solidworks Professionals Certification) and hopes to exercise his skills in his Advanced Engineering class.
 Jake is participating in his fourth and final year of FRC on the Outliers and plans on leaving it a better team than when he joined it.

 John is a Senior who is starting his third year on the team.
-He uses Illeism to present personal bias as objectivity, and primarily works on auxiliary software and scouting.
-This will be John’s first year on the Flex Friday project for the Outliers, and he hopes to use the time to collaborate with others to create world class auxiliary software.
-Unfortunately, he had to rewrite his bio in English, as opposed to several romance languages.
+He uses Illeism to present personal bias as objectivity, and works on the robot control systems.
 John is a fan of the NUTRONs (Team 125.), and is also known as B.E.R.T.’s (Team 133) biggest fan.

 2018 marks Julian’s fourth year participating in FRC, in which time he has dabbled in many fields, including adopting a two-year lead of the programming department, reinforcing the electronics subteam, managing design and team apparel, linking scouts and robot operators as a drive coach, and mentoring a local FIRST Lego League team.
 Julian hopes, in the 2018 game FIRST PowerUp, to continue to working with drivers, designers, electricians, and programmers to streamline the team's development, prototyping, and testing process to leave a healthy system that may support success in following years.